eugen-hoppe/encryption/README.md

 encrypted_with_key = encryption_.encrypt(message_2, persistent_key)
 decrypted_with_key = encryption_.decrypt(encrypted_with_key, persistent_key)

 print(encrypted_with_key, "\n", "|", "\n", " -> ", decrypted_with_key, "\n")
 ```

-### Handling Exceptions
+### Exception and Error Handling

-Ensure to handle potential exceptions such as `ValueError` and `TypeError` that
-may occur during key generation, encryption, or decryption processes.
+Ensure that potential exceptions such as `ValueError` and `TypeError` are properly handled.
+These may occur during key generation or the encryption/decryption processes.

+### Extensibility for Other Algorithms

+The modular design of the project allows for easy injection of other encryption algorithms like ChaCha20 by simply changing the imports and the initialization of the `Key` class.
+This enables flexible adaptation to various security requirements and scenarios.